• g2 badge

 • New products

-Having this promo once in a while (say, once in a couple of months) can help raise awareness of products by having visitors explore our website more.
+Having this promo once in a while can help raise awareness of products by having visitors explore your website more.

-Like the design of Blume’s popup?
-See more (including popups advertising a new product) here:
+See more popup designs (including popups advertising a new product): Popup design examples

 5. Product bundling